-These organizations are well-equipped that they are not just taking cars, they take trucks, RV’s, SUV’s, boats, motorcycles and a few other vessel types.
-The majority of them will make arrangements to come and haul it off for you and give you a receipt for a tax credit.
+These organizations are well-equipped and versatile.
+They take more than just cars.
+Their collections include trucks, RV’s, SUV’s, boats, motorcycles and a few other vessel types.
+The majority of them will make arrangements to come and haul it off for you.
+You’ll be given a receipt for a tax credit as well.

 So why would you want to donate your vehicle?
-Well I am sure you hate to see that once old dream car, truck or boat that you had big plans for go, but we can’t take it with us when we leave this world and all you are really doing is adding stress by hanging onto something you can’t do anything with.
+I am sure you hate to see that once old dream project, that you had big plans for go.
+Remember, we can’t take it with us when we leave this world.
+All you’re really doing is adding stress by hanging onto something you can’t do anything with.
 Plus you are just leaving something behind for someone else to deal with.

 Why Should I Donate?

-There are several good reasons to donate, one it could help get rid of a reminder of an unsuccessful project that never even got started and once gone, now leaves a nice clean area that gives you a sense of newness.
+There are several good reasons to donate.
+It can help get rid of a reminder, of an unsuccessful project that never even got started.
+Think about this, once it’s gone, it leaves a nice clean area that gives you a sense of newness.

-Then there is the possibility of a tax credit if what you donate has enough value left to it.
-One reason most people don’t consider is, by taking these heaps out of your yard, you are helping the environment.
-Vehicles with engines and transmission along with rubber and metal parts leak and deteriorate into the soil, not to mention that this junk sitting around becomes a nest for unwanted creatures around your house.
+Then there is the a tax credit, every little bit helps.
+One thing most people don’t consider, the contamination a vehicle supplies.
+By removing these heaps out of your yard, you are helping the environment.
+Vehicles deteriorate, especially when sitting.
+The metal rust, the rubber rots and fluids seep into the ground.
+Not to mention this junk sitting around, becomes a nest for unwanted creatures around your house.

-Then the most important part is by donating your vehicle, you are giving to a cause, a charity of your choice turning something that was stagnant into a positive chance for someone.
+Then the most important part is by donating your vehicle, you are giving to a cause.
+A charity of your choice, can turn something that was stagnant, into a positive chance for someone else.
 There are so many charities out there and choosing one would have to be something you feel right about.

 What Do These Organizations Do and Where Can I Find Them?

-There are organizations that have programs for kids and to feed kids in need.
-Then there are those that help victims of cancer, Alzheimer’s, help mothers fight birth defects and then others that help build homes for the less fortunate and also help our veterans.
+There are organizations that have programs for kids, that feed kids in need.
+Then there are those that help victims of cancer and Alzheimer’s.
+Help mothers fight birth defects, or help build homes for the less fortunate, or help our veterans.

 Choosing A Charity

 There are some things that you should consider when donating your vehicle.
-Think about how your car will be used and where will it go.
-If the money from the sale of your vehicle will be used locally or outside of your community, if that is important to you.
+Think about how your car will be used and where the money will it go.
+Will your vehicle will be used to benefit locally or outside of your community, if that is important to you.

-Which programs or services within the charity will receive funding from the sale.
-Then the one I would probably care the most about is how much of your donation goes towards the charity.
+Which programs or services within the charity, will receive funding from the sale.
+The one I would probably care the most about is how much of your donation goes towards the charity.
 Does the donation fully go to the cause, how much go to administrative costs?
 These are things you can ask about before choosing a charity.

-It is always a good idea to research the charity or organization you plan to donate to.
-You should always ask about any IRS forms or certificates you may receive from your donation, of course that is only really important if your vehicle has much value to it.
+It is always a good idea to research the charity or organization you plan to donate too.
+You should always ask about any IRS forms or certificates you may receive from your donation.
+Of course that is only really important if your donation has much value to it.

 Vehicle and or vessel donating is a relatively simple process.
-Find a charity, do some research, think about if this is a cause you want to support, then fill out an online form or call and someone will come and pick up your vehicle, or tell you a location where to take it.
-So getting rid of that eyesore out in the yard, driveway or garage is much easier now and should be an incentive to help you make up your mind.
+Find a charity, do some research, think about if this is a cause you want to support.
+Fill out an online form or call.
+Someone will come and pick up your vehicle, or provide you a location where to take it.
+So getting rid of that eyesore out in your yard, driveway or garage is much easier than you thought.
+Donating can be an incentive to help you make up your mind.
 Click Here if you have a vehicle you would like to donate